Owmacohe/pantry/README.md

    - Write square brackets (`[]`) around any article name / tag to turn it into a clickable **button** *(you can write `|` before the end bracket followed by a display name for the button)* *(e.g. `[Display Name|article1]`)*
    - Write square brackets (`[]`) followed immediately by normal brackets (`()`) to insert a **link** *(the display name for the link should go in the square brackets, and the link should go in the normal brackets)* *(can be a local or external link)* *(e.g. `[Display Name|path/to/webpage/index.html]`)*

 Your wiki is now ready to go!
-Simply open the `pantry` folder or the `index.html` file in a web browser of your choice to view it in action.
+Simply open the `pantry` folder or the `index.html` file in a web browser of your choice to view it in action *(see the disclaimer above for more info about loading the wiki)*.
 As **Pantry** is a web-built system, it can also be hosted on a website, and viewed publicly (just remember to set the `private` field in `settings.txt` to `false` before you publish it, if you have any private tags).

 ## Quote example